Antonis Armoundas, Ph.D.

 He has been an American Heart Association sponsored Postdoctoral Fellow at the Division of Molecular Cardiobiology and the Department of Biomedical Engineering at Johns Hopkins University.

-Today he is a National Institutes of Health-supported Principal Investigator at Massachusetts General Hospital and an Associate Professor at Harvard Medical School, while he maintains an appointment at M.I.T.
-He has authored more than 80 high-impact peer-reviewed journal articles and book chapters, and he also holds 6 patents.
-His research interests include biomedical signal processing, forward and inverse problem solutions, and cellular electrophysiology methods (experimental and modeling).
+Today, he is a National Institutes of Health-supported Principal Investigator at Massachusetts General Hospital, an Associate Professor at Harvard Medical School, and an Affiliate Member of the Broad Institute at MIT.
+He has authored more than 110 high-impact peer-reviewed journal articles and book chapters, and he also holds 6 patents.
+His research interests include biomedical signal processing, forward and inverse problem solutions, in- and out-of-Hospital patient monitoring, data science and artificial intelligence.

 Research lab website Publications